-\textit{Experiment 3 Real-world ERP data.} In this experiment, we compare the proposed CoNCPD-APG and lraCoNCPD-APG algorithms with CoNCPD-MU, CoNCPD-fHALS and lraCoNCPD-fHALS algorithms in the multi-domain feature extraction of event-related potential (ERP) data \footnote{\href{http://www.escience.cn/people/cong/AdvancedSP\_ERP.html}{http://www.escience.cn/people/cong/AdvancedSP\_ERP.html}} (ALS-based algorithm is excluded due to its poor performance).
+In this experiment, we compare the proposed CoNCPD-APG and lraCoNCPD-APG algorithms with CoNCPD-MU, CoNCPD-fHALS and CoNCPD-MU algorithms in the multi-domain feature extraction of event-related potential (ERP) data \footnote{\href{http://www.escience.cn/people/cong/AdvancedSP\_ERP.html}{http://www.escience.cn/people/cong/AdvancedSP\_ERP.html}}.
 Two groups of data are chosen: 21 children with reading disability (RD) and 21 children with attention deficit (AD), aiming to acquire multi-domain features of ERP data which can better discriminate the two groups.
 Using complex Morlet wavelet transform, we generate the third-order tensors of 42 subjects (21 RD \& 21 AD) with the size of 9 (channels) $\times$ 71 (frequency bins) $\times$ 60 (temporal points) to testify the effectiveness and practicality of coupled tensor decomposition.
 Following \cite{cong2012benefits}, we set the number of components to $R^{(1)}=R^{(2)}=\cdots R^{(42)}=36$.
 Considering the nature of ERP data, we assume that these third-order ERP tensors are coupled in spatial, spectral and temporal modes, and we directly set the number of coupled components to 36.